This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 What is Dry Aging?

 Dry aging prime rib is a method of tenderizing the beef by allowing the roast to sit in a controlled refrigerated environment for a week or longer.
 During the aging process, the proteins from the beef will break down, making it more tender and flavorful.
+There are special dry aging lockers that can be used to dry age beef, but in this case, you’ll be dry aging rib roast in the refrigerator!

-Prime Rib Dry Aged Ingredients
+Dry Aged Prime Rib Ingredients

 - Soy sauce: Soy sauce soaks into the surface of the meat, adding an intense umami flavor and beautiful dark crust.